crossifyxyz/deploy-ubuntu-nginx/README.md

 4. Create a `.env.docker` file and populate it with the environment variables specific to the Docker container.
 You can use the provided `.env.docker.example` as a template.

-5. Make the start script executable: chmod +x start.sh
+5. Make the run script executable: chmod +x run.sh

-6. Run the start script:
+6. Run the run script:
-./start.sh
+./run.sh

 ## Updating